Saving Lives, Improving Health

 - Delivering immediate access to medications for addiction treatment

-- Involving those with lived experience in the planning, implementation, and feedback
+- Involving those with lived experience in planning, implementation, and feedback

-As part of our commitment to embed learning and evaluation into program we fund, an additional grant to an evaluator was also issued to measure the outcomes and effectiveness of the four programs to build improvements and produce evidence that will allow these programs to become sustainable and scalable solutions for possible implementation across the state.
+As part of our commitment to embed learning and evaluation into our grant programs, an additional grant to the Institute for Community Health was awarded to measure the outcomes and effectiveness of the programs.